KyleAsaff/ForumBuddy/README.md

 ### HOW IT WORKS

-Scrapes the search database and recently visited threads of a forum and records all fourm posts that cointains your username in localStorage.
+Scrapes the search database and recently visited threads of a forum and records all fourm posts that cointains your username in Local Storage.
 The extension uses background.js constantly scrape a message board every minute to find posts with your username mentioned.

 ### PROJECT STATUS